Gurmukh300/Location_Geocoding/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Rails app with RESTAPI to use map in your rails app.
+You can search anything on your application without the fear of trackers.
+You can save locations and add photos to that location with details for anyone using this app.